rails/rails/guides/source/configuring.md

 * `config.action_dispatch.cookies_rotations` allows rotating
   secrets, ciphers, and digests for encrypted and signed cookies.

-* `config.action_dispatch.use_authenticated_cookie_encryption` controls encrypted cookies to use AES-256-GC
+* `config.action_dispatch.use_authenticated_cookie_encryption` controls whether
-  authenticated encryption and if signed and encrypted cookies are going to embed the expiry information in the value.
-It defaults to `false`.
+  signed and encrypted cookies use the AES-256-GCM cipher or the older AES-256-CBC cipher.
+It defaults to `true`.

 * `config.action_dispatch.perform_deep_munge` configures whether `deep_munge`
   method should be performed on the parameters.
 See [Security Guide](security.html#unsafe-query-generation)